-(Optional for 62-DRWT models only)
+(Optional for 62 models only)

 Your hearing aid may have a telecoil.
-The Telecoil function may help to improve understanding of speech with Hearing Aid Compatible (HAC) telephones and in theatres, cinemas, houses of worship, etc. that have a hearing loop installed.
+The Telecoil function may help to improve understanding of speech with Hearing Aid Compatible (HAC) telephones and in theatres, cinemas, houses of worship, etc. that have a teleloop installed.

-When you select the Telecoil program, your hearing aid picks up signals from the hearing loop or HAC telephone.
+When you select the Telecoil program, your hearing aid picks up signals from the teleloop or HAC telephone.
 Your hearing care professional can activate the Telecoil program.